-Stockholder support for our recent say-on-pay votes has been consistently strong, with over 93% of the votes cast in each year since 2018.
-As part of its review of the Company's executive compensation program, the Compensation Committee considered the approval by approximately 94% of the votes cast for the Company's say-on-pay vote at our 2022 annual meeting of stockholders.
-The Compensation Committee determined that the Company's executive compensation philosophy and objectives and compensation elements continued to be appropriate and did not make any changes to the Company's executive compensation program in response to the 2022 say-on-pay vote.
+Stockholder support for our recent say-on-pay votes has been consistently strong, with an average of over 96% of the votes cast (excluding abstentions and broker non-votes) in each year since 2018.
+As part of review of the Company's executive Compensation compensation program, the considered Committee the approval approximately 91% of the votes cast (excluding abstentions and broker non-votes) for the Company's say-on-pay vote at our 2023 Annual Meeting of Stockholders.
+Recognizing the importance of our stockholders' opinions, and noting that this 2023 vote equated to approximately 79.8% of the votes cast if abstentions were included, the Compensation Committee and the Company's management conducted stockholder outreach.
+We reached out to fifteen of our thirty largest representing approximately 50% of our outstanding shares.
+Of these, eight replied, and three agreed to meet with us.
+We received largely positive feedback, and several constructive suggestions for improvements in our disclosures, which we have acted on through enhancements to this proxy statement, and to our website.

+The Compensation Committee determined that the Company's executive compensation philosophy and objectives and compensation elements continued to be appropriate and did not make any changes to the Company's executive compensation program in response to the 2023 say-on-pay vote.